On the first non-trivial strand of syzygies of projective schemes and Condition ${\mathrm ND}(l)$: Introduction

-Under the condition $\mathrm{ND}(\ell)$ it can be easily checked that the degree of $X$ satisfies the expected lower bound $\deg(X)\ge\binom{e+\ell}{\ell}$.
 With this notion, we can also obtain sharp upper bounds on the numbers of defining equations of degree $\ell+1$ and the graded Betti numbers for their higher linear syzygies.
 As in the quadratic case, we prove that the extremal cases for these Betti numbers are only arithmetically Cohen-Macaulay (abbr.
-ACM) varieties with $(\ell+1)$-linear resolution.
+ACM) varieties with $(\ell+1)$-linear resolution (we call a variety $X\subset \P^N$ ACM if its homogeneous coordinate ring $R_X$ is arithmetically Cohen-Macaulay i.e. $\depth(R_X)=\dim(X)+1$).